What’s a WebHook?

 - Average Cost per Visitor (Available for Enterprise accounts only)

-If you have your own custom server for lead collection you will have to write code to accept your form data.
+If you want to integrate using Webhooks with your own custom server instead of an online lead management system you will have to write code to accept your form data.

 Every time someone makes a new form submission on your page, Instapage will send the following data to your selected URL.